Fears Of Socializing With People Who May Not Like You

 - I know they don't like me, but how strongly?
 Do they despise me?
 Is it that they don't have much against me, but also don't believe I'm a match for them as a friend?

 - Can I handle knowing they don't like me?
 No one enjoys being disliked, of course, but can I tolerate the fact that they're not my biggest fans?
 Is the feeling of rejection devastating, or mildly disappointing and discouraging?
+Can I set aside some time to sit with those uncomfortable emotions and let them run their course?

 - How much does of their dislike of me practically affect my life and keep me from my goals?
-Yes, it's unpleasant to know someone doesn't like us, but can they do anything beyond that?
+Yes, it's unpleasant to know someone doesn't like me, but can they do anything beyond that?
 Are they in a position to sabotage my career?
 Are they just a group I see in the breakroom I can otherwise ignore?

 - How mean are they to me?
 Do they dislike me so much they make an effort to hurt me, or do they just not go out of their way to make conversation if we're all in a big group?